jsoref/ovs/Documentation/topics/design.rst

 to support matching TCP, UDP, and ICMPv6 headers within an IPv6 packet.
 Deeper matching of some Neighbor Discovery messages is also supported.

-IPv6 was not designed to interact well with middle-boxes.
+IPv6 was not designed to interact well with midle-boxes.
 This, combined with Open vSwitch's stateless nature, have affected the processing of IPv6 traffic, which is detailed below.